 Only the current Cycling UK logo, colours and branding should be used.
-Cycling UK's Brand Guidelines can be found in the Document Hub on Assemble.
+Cycling UK's brand guidelines can be found in the publicity officer's toolkit.

 Communications

 The Companies Act 2007 makes it mandatory for all written and electronic communications to include the company name, registration number and registered address.
 This will therefore apply to both emails and websites where official communication from groups is published.
 The standard wording to be included is as follows: